Jenhaohsiao/MEAN_angular5/README.md

 >## Execution

-* Use **Termainal** for MacOS or **Command Prompt** for Windows OS.
-Use two different windows to execute backend and frontend servers
+* Open **Termainal** for MacOS or **Command Prompt** for Windows OS.
+Use two windows to execute backend and frontend servers.

-  - Use the first one window and under **FrontEnd** folder, run
+  - In the first window, run the command below under **FrontEnd** folder

       ```ng s```

-    When you see **webpack: Compiled successfully.**, and it means the front-end server is running.
+    When you see **webpack: Compiled successfully.**, it means the front-end server is running.

-  - Use another window and under **BackEnd** folder
+  - In another window, run the command below under **BackEnd** folder

      ```node server```

-    When you see **Server running on localhost:3000**, and it means the back-end server is running.
+    When you see **Server running on localhost:3000**, it means the back-end server is running.

 >## On Browser

-Open you browser and input ```http://localhost:4200/``` into URL.
+Open you browser and enter ```http://localhost:4200/``` in URL.
 It would show the page as below.

 ![image](https://user-images.githubusercontent.com/12676014/39284520-aeaff13c-48e1-11e8-82c0-c5c9db1d9fec.png)